 5-Day Arizona Road Trip: Rental Car Logistics

-For the car rental, you’re going to pick it up from PHX and drop it right back off at PHX, where you’ll ultimately take your flight home.
+To make this road trip work, you’re going to pick it up from PHX and drop it right back off at PHX, where you’ll ultimately take your flight home.

 ARE YOU ROAD TRIP READY?
 YOUR QUICK CHECKLIST: